How long does it take to get a CDL?

 - School Bus (S): Operate school buses

-Recommendation: Hazmat + Tanker for maximum earning potential.
-Most valuable in 2026.
+Recommendation: Hazmat and Tanker endorsements offer maximum earning potential in 2026.

 Can I get a CDL with no trucking experience?

-- No prior experience required: ELDT programs teach complete beginners
++ YES.
+No prior trucking experience is required.
+ELDT programs train complete beginners.

-- Age requirement: Minimum 18 (21 for interstate commerce)
+- Age requirement: Minimum 18 years old (21 for interstate driving)

 - Medical requirement: Pass DOT physical exam